Server configuration

 • Authentication forwarding - external authentication integration

-• CGI & application servers - CGI, FastCGI, SCGI, WSGI, and ASGI configuration
+• CGI & application servers - CGI, FastCGI, SCGI, and other gateway interfaces configuration

 • Content processing - response body modification and filtering